-Part 3 of the Children and Young People (Scotland) Act 2014 seeks to improve outcomes for all children and young people in Scotland by ensuring that local planning and delivery of services is integrated, focused on securing quality and value through preventative approaches, and dedicated to safeguarding, supporting and promoting child wellbeing.
+Part 3 of the Children and Young People (Scotland) Act 201444 (Children's Services Planning) seeks to improve outcomes for all children, young people and families in Scotland by ensuring that local planning and delivery of services and support is integrated, focused on securing quality and value through preventative approaches, and dedicated to safeguarding, supporting and promoting child wellbeing.
+Statutory guidance sets out expectations of close partnership working as a Children's Services Planning Partnership (CSPP) involving the workforce, other service providers, and children, young people and families in decision-making to promote a sense of shared ownership of the plan45.

-It aims to ensure that any action to meet need is taken at the earliest appropriate time and that, where appropriate, this is taken to prevent need arising.
+This aims to ensure that any action to meet need is taken at the earliest appropriate time and that, where appropriate, this is taken to prevent need arising.
 To this end, Part 3 sets out a legal framework for children's services planning, including its scope and aims.
 Section 8(1) of the Act requires every local authority and the relevant health board to jointly prepare a Children's Services Plan for the area of the local authority, in respect of each three-year period.
+The Act also requires annual reporting on how and what progress has been made to improve outcomes for children, young people and families living in that area.
+Children's Services Plans can help evidence the extent of impact of local delivery of SDS on children, young people and families.